PaoloGallina/Progetto/README.md

 We are going to use c++ to develop the core of the system an later on c# to develop the GUI.

 The server will be a multithread process as well as the GUI and the client, we will probably use pipes in order to communicate between processes.

+Inside PROGETTO/MALNATI you can find the actual solution; inside the other folders you can find all the stub that the project gonna use